brianwoo/socat_gost_tutorial/README_socat.md

 ```

 ## Local Port Forward, SSH through an HTTP Proxy

-#### Useful on Android:
+Why is this useful on Android?
-1. Shadowsocks on Android does NOT support local-tunnel.
+- Shadowsocks on Android does NOT support local-tunnel.

 ```bash
 # Server is protected by a Shadowsock Server
 ./ssserver -c server_config.json